 - 4. Cable Equipment Grant An annual 1% cable equipment grant is provided by cable television providers operating in the County.
 Grant proceeds must be used for cable related capital needs.
 Although not considered general revenue, revenue derived from the grant is shared with PWC Schools in accordance with the County/Schools revenue agreement.
 Cable equipment grant revenue is forecasted at \$1,200,000 in FY25, which is a \$50,000 increase from FY24.
 Of this amount, the Schools receive \$686,760 and the County's share is \$513,240.
 Both the County and Schools use cable equipment grant proceeds to support informational programming on their respective access channels.
 Cable equipment grant receipts are evaluated on an annual basis for potential future adjustments. - 5.
 Additional 3% TOT to Support Transportation Purposes Section 58.1-1744 (as amended, effective May 1, 2021) authorizes the local tax on transient occupancy as an additional 3% levied to support transportation improvements authorized as part of the Northern Virginia Transportation Authority (NVTA) legislation.
 The revenue is collected and retained by the County.
 Two-thirds of the revenue collected may be used only for public transportation purposes and the remaining revenue may be used for any transportation purpose.
-The budget includes \$150,000 of TOT funds to support the Wheels-to-Wellness program provided by the Potomac Rappahannock Transportation Commission (PRTC).
+The budget includes \$4,500,000 to support PRTC operations and \$150,000 of TOT funds to support the Wheels-to-Wellness program provided by PRTC.
 The program is a medical transportation assistance program to help eligible residents access health services and is sponsored by PRTC through support from community partners including medical service providers and the County. - 6.
+Grantor's Tax Support to PRTC Virginia code mandates a portion of grantor's tax revenue in a special fund to increase transportation capacity, including public transportation options.
+The FY2025 Budget includes a total of \$4,650,000 of County grantor's tax revenue to support PRTC in order to sustain public transit in the County, - 7.
 Transportation Districts The Route 234 Bypass Transportation Improvement District was created in 1991 after landowners within the District boundaries petitioned the BOCS to create a special taxing district.
 The Route 234 Bypass Transportation District rate is \$0.02 per \$100 of assessed value and is levied on property zoned or used for commercial or industrial purposes within the district boundaries.
 Revenue generated by the district reimburses the County's general fund for debt service paid to finance the Route 234 Bypass road bond project approved by voters in 1988.
 The transportation district will expire December 27, 2026.